tindandelion/driving-carla/docs/_drafts/simulator-basic-communication.markdown

 | throttle | Throttle value |
 | steering_angle | Steering value |

 Both are floating point values that lie in the range [-1, 1].
 For the throttle, 0 means no throttle, 1 is the maximum value.
 Negative values are used for active braking.
-Notably, when the throttle is kept at 0, the car is slowly decelerating, so active braking might not be necessary for this project.
+Notably, when the throttle is kept at 0, the car is slowly decelerating on its won, so active braking might not be necessary for this project.

 Steering value of [-1, 1] range...